 The DofE Award is all about going the extra mile - gaining new skills, pushing yourself physically, helping others and exploring new territories.
 At the same time, students will gather friendships, experiences and memories that will last a lifetime.

 All students are offered the opportunity to participate in the Duke of Edinburgh's Award scheme in Year 10.

-Duke of Edinburgh's Award Ms N Hull
+Duke of Edinburgh's Award Mr L O'Connor

-nhl@ormistonsixvillages.org.uk
+loo@ormistonsixvillages.org.uk